AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/line.md

 >[!TIP]
 >
->It is recommended that trendlines be applied to data that does not include today (partial data) or future dates, as those will skew the trendline.
+>It is recommended that trendlines be applied to data that does not include today (partial data) or future dates.
+Today or future dates skew the trendline.
 If you need to include future dates, however, remove zeroes from the data to prevent skewing for those days.
-To do this, go to the visualization's data source table, choose your metric column, then enable **[!UICONTROL Column Settings]** > **[!UICONTROL Interpret zero as no value]**.
+Go to the visualization's data source table, choose your metric column, then enable **[!UICONTROL Column Settings]** > **[!UICONTROL Interpret zero as no value]**.

 ![Linear trendline](assets/show-linear-trendline.png)